whataboutpets/minimal-mistakes/_posts/cats/2016-01-10-can-cat-litter-cause-allergy-symptoms-in-humans.md

 In addition, there is believed to be a strong **genetic correlation** in contracting allergies.
 In other words, if your parents have cat litter allergies, then you are likely to have them also.

 What is also interesting to know is that, like people, [cats can also develop allergies to cat litter]({{ site.url }}/can-cats-be-allergic-to-cat-litter.html).
-The causes, symptoms and treatment are actually very similar to each other.
+The causes, symptoms, and treatment are actually very similar to each other.

 # What Causes an Allergic Reaction to Cat Litter?